Will Wynn

-William Patrick Wynn (born September 10, 1961) is an American businessman and politician, who was the mayor of Austin, Texas from 2003 to 2009.
+William Patrick Wynn (born September 10, 1961) is an American businessman and politician who served as the mayor of Austin, Texas, from 2003 to 2009.

 Family

 Born and raised in Beaumont, Texas, Wynn was the sixth of seven children.
 He attended Texas A&M University, where he graduated cum laude with a degree in Environmental Design in 1984.
-Although Wynn was born in East Texas, his family's roots in Austin and Central Texas run deep; two of his great-great-great grandparents, James and Julia Olive, settled in southern Williamson County in 1843.
+Although Wynn was born in East Texas, he has deep familial roots in Austin and Central Texas; two of his great-great-great-grandparents, James and Julia Olive, settled in southern Williamson County in 1843.

 His great-grandfather, Daniel LeMaster of McDade, was the state representative for Bastrop County in the 1920s.
-Will's great-uncle, Ridley Ott, built and managed the Checker Front General Store, now FreshPlus, at 43rd and Duval in Hyde Park during the 1930s and 40s.
+Will's great-uncle, Ridley Ott, built and managed the Checker Front General Store, now FreshPlus, at 43rd and Duval in Hyde Park during the 1930s and 1940s.

 Some of his family's history in Central Texas can be seen in several books by J. Frank Dobie, including "Cow People" and "The Longhorns"; "The Ladder of Rivers" by Harry Chrisman; "Black Cowboys of Texas" by Sara Massey, "Four on a Limb" and "I'll Die Before I'll Run" by C.L.
 Sonnichsen; and "The Shooters" by Leon Metz.

-He first moved to Austin in 1981.
-Will is the father of two daughters.
+He first moved to Austin in 1981 and is the father of two daughters.

 Early career

 Wynn has over 20 years of experience in the commercial real estate industry, with projects large and small, including the $40 million redevelopment of the Frost Bank Plaza on Congress Avenue in Downtown Austin.
 In 1997, Will founded CIVITAS Investments, Inc. to focus on historic restoration projects.
 He is a member of the Urban Land Institute and believes that only through dramatically better land use practices can Austin and the surrounding region appropriately deal with challenges like traffic, air quality, housing affordability and environmental protection.
 In 2001, he was one of the founding members of, what became, Envision Central Texas.
 Will has also worked over the years to build support for numerous local causes and organizations.

-Prior to being elected to the Austin City Council in 2000, Wynn served as Chair of the Downtown Austin Alliance, in addition to acting as Director of the Children's Museum and Heritage Society of Austin.
+Prior to being elected to the Austin City Council in 2000, Wynn served as chair of the Downtown Austin Alliance, in addition to acting as director of the Children's Museum and Heritage Society of Austin.
 He has long been a leading advocate for transforming downtown Austin into the most vibrant urban core in the country.